Giulia007/obsidian-docsystem/docs/Index.md

----
-title: Index
-created: 2025-12-01
-updated: 2025-12-01
-tags:
-  - documentation
-version:
-status:
----
-# Documentation System
+# Obsidian Documentation System

+Welcome to the documentation hub for the **Obsidian Documentation System** — a small, real-world doc-as-code environment designed to demonstrate modern technical writing workflows.

+This project showcases:

+- internal documentation structure
+- system and architecture descriptions
+- workflow documentation
+- API documentation and style guidelines
+- reusable templates
-Welcome to the Obsidian → GitHub → MkDocs documentation system demo.
+- automated publishing pipeline (Obsidian → GitHub → MkDocs → Pages)

-This site is generated automatically using:
-- MkDocs
+It has been created to reflect **current industry standards** in technical documentation, using:

-- Material for MkDocs
+- MkDocs Material
 - GitHub Actions
+- GitHub Pages
+- Obsidian for authoring
+- Markdown & doc-as-code principles

+## Contents

+### System Documentation
+Conceptual overviews and architectural notes describing how this documentation system is structured and maintained.

+### Workflows
+Documentation of how content moves from draft → review → publication, including branching and Git guidelines.

+### API Documentation
+Simple conceptual and practical examples that demonstrate API literacy without requiring a complex backend.

+### Templates
+Reusable writing templates for feature docs, workflows, and API change requests.

+## Purpose

+The purpose of this project is to demonstrate:

+- clarity of writing
+- technical understanding
+- documentation architecture
+- developer-facing communication
+- calm, structured, internal-facing documentation practice

+## How to Use This Site

-Use the navigation on the left to explore the system.
+Use the left navigation bar to explore the documentation categories.
+Each section contains curated examples representing different types of technical documentation used in software teams.